microsoft/playwright/docs/src/library-js.md

 Playwright Library provides unified APIs for launching and interacting with browsers, while Playwright Test provides all this plus a fully managed end-to-end Test Runner and experience.

 Under most circumstances, for end-to-end testing, you'll want to use `@playwright/test` (Playwright Test), and not `playwright` (Playwright Library) directly.
+To get started with Playwright Test, follow its [Getting Started Guide](./intro.md).

 <!-- TOC -->
 - [Release notes](./release-notes.md)